-The Combined Cadet Force (CCF) is a youth organisation that is sponsored by the Ministry of Defence but is not part of the armed forces of the Crown.
-Contingents can be found mostly in independent schools, although there are some others not in the independent school system.
-The Read School CCF contingent has had a long and proud presence in the School since 1914 and now over 106 years old, is one of the old cadet forces in the country.
+The Combined Cadet Force (CCF) is a youth organisation sponsored by the Ministry of Defence but is not part of the armed forces of the Crown.
+Contingents can be found mostly in private schools, although there are others not in the independent school system.
+The Read School CCF contingent has had a long and proud presence in school since 1914 and is now nearly 110 years old, making it one of the old cadet forces in the country.

-‘The Combined Cadet Force or CCF in the Sixth Form offers many skills to those who participate.
-Cadets in the Sixth form usually are senior Cadets and will lead younger cadets in tasks or take lessons and teach the younger ranks.
-Being in the Combined Cadet Force has developed my character and boosted my confidence for later life giving me skills like self-discipline and self-care like ironing which will be particularly helpful in going to university’.
+‘The CCF offers many wonderful skills to those who participate.
+Cadets in Sixth Form are usually senior cadets and lead younger cadets in tasks, or take lessons and teach the younger ranks.
+Being in the CCF developed my character and boosted my confidence for later life, giving me skills of self-discipline & self-care (like ironing) which will be particularly helpful in going to university!’.

 CCF is compulsory for all members of Years 8, 9 and 10 and is optional for pupils in Year 11 and above.
 Pupils may choose to be members of the Army Section or the RAF section of our CCF contingent.
 The aim of the CCF is to promote teamwork, leadership, service to others and an understanding of the role of the Armed Forces.
 These aims are achieved through a variety of activities including military training such as drill, shooting, skill at arms, first aid, field craft and navigation; as well as adventure training such as rock climbing, kayaking and camping.